microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 1. Under the **Configuring your application registration**, click the **Make updates** button.
 1. In the left-hand menu under the **Manage** section, click the **Authentication** link.

     > Here you can see that two URLS have been added to the Redirect URIs section for you.
 These allow running your code in debug mode using the default debugger ports.
+You will add your actual landing page URLs here later.

-#### **Create a client secret**
+### Create a client secret

 1. Create a client secret for this app registration.
-1. Store it somewhere you can access it later.
+1. Copy the **Value** of the secret and paste it somewhere you can easily access it later.

 ## Exercise: appsettings.json

-The `appsettings.json` file must be filled out before publishing the application.
+The `appsettings.json` file in the LandingPage project must be filled out before publishing the application.
 That's what you'll do in this section.

-### The saas-workshop-multi-tenant app registration
+### Values from the saas-workshop-multi-tenant app registration

 All changes in this section occur under the `AzureAD` section of the `appsettings.json` file.

 1. In the Landing Page project, open the `appsettings.json` file.
 1. In the Azure portal, click the **Azure Active Directory** button in the left-hand menu.
-1. On the overview page in the **Basic information** section, find the the **Primary domain** and use it to replace `DOMAIN_NAME"` in `appsettings.json`.
+1. On the overview page in the **Basic information** section, find the the **Primary domain** and use it to replace `DOMAIN_NAME` in `appsettings.json`.
 1. In the left-hand menu under the **Manage** menu, click the **App registrations** link.
 1. Click the `saas-workshop-multi-tenant` app registration.
 1. In the `appsetting.json` file, replace `CLIENT_ID` with the **Application (client) ID** from this screen.
 1. Replace `CLIENT_SECRET` with the client secret you noted earlier for the `saas-workshop-multi-tenant` app registration.

-### The saas-workshop-single-tenant app registration
+### Values from the saas-workshop-single-tenant app registration

 All changes in this section occur under the `MarketplaceAPI` section of the `appsettings.json` file.

 1. Go back to the list of App registrations.
 1. Click the `saas-workshop-single-tenant` app registration.
 1. In the `appsetting.json` file, replace `CLIENT_ID` with the **Application (client) ID** from this screen.
+1. In the `appsetting.json` file, replace `TENANT_ID` with the **Directory (tenant) ID** from this screen.
 1. In the `appsetting.json` file, replace `CLIENT_SECRET` with the client secret value you stored earlier.
-1. In the `appsetting.json` file, replace `TENANT_ID` with the **Directory (tenant) ID** from this screen.

 Congratulations, your LandingPage project is ready to publish!

 ## Publishing your landing page

+First you must create a publish profile file that will hold the information about your project to publish.
+Also, you must create an App Service Plan to host your website.

+### Creating your publish profile

-1. In the Solution Explorer of Visual Studio, right click the LandingPage project and select **Publish**.
+1. In the Solution Explorer of Visual Studio, right click the `LandingPage` project and select **Publish**.
 1. The **Publish** dialog appears.
 1. Select **Azure** as your publish target and click the **Next** button.
 1. Select **Azure App Service (Windows)** and click the **Next** button.

     > You are now on the **App Service** tab.
-Ensure you are signed in to Visual Studio with your Azure credentials.
+You may now need to sign in to Visual Studio with your Azure credentials.

 1. Choose the correct subscription from the list of subscriptions.
-1. Choose the `saas-workshop` resource group you created in lab 1.
-This is the resource group you will deploy your landing page website into.
-1. To the far right of the words "App Service Instances" click the green **+** button to create an App Service.
+1. To the far right of the words **App Service Instances**, click the green **+** (plus) button to create an App Service.
+The App Service dialog opens.
+1. Name the App Service `SaaSWorkshopLandingPage` with a number on the end to make it unique.
+1. Choose `saas-workshop` for the resource group.
-1. Use a logical name like `SaaS-appsvc`.
+1. Create a new **Hosting Plan** and name it `SaaSWorkshopAppServicePlan`.
+1. Click the **Create** button at the bottom of the screen.

-1. Create a new hosting plan in the same location as the `saas-workshop` resource group.
-After clicking the **Create** button at the bottom of the page it may take a moment for the hosting plan to be created.
+    > After clicking the **Create** button at the bottom of the page it may take a moment for the Hosting Plan and App Service to be created.

-1. You should be back to the **Publish** dialog.
-1. Select your new App Service instance and click the **Next** button.
+1. After the App Service is created, you will be back at the **Publish** dialog.
+Select your new App Service instance and click the **Next** button.
 1. For Publish type, select **Publish (generate pubxmlfile)**.
 1. Click the **Finish** button at the bottom of the dialog.

-> You now have a publish profile that can be used to publish your application.
+You now have a publish profile that can be used to publish your application.

+### Publishing the landing page

-1. Near the top-right of the Publish dialog click the **Publish** button.
+Near the top-right of the Publish dialog click the **Publish** button.
 This deploys your application.
 You can watch the publish process in the Output window at the bottom of the screen.

-    > The page will launch, but fail.
+> The page will launch, but shows an error message.
 You aren't quite done configuring your landing page application.

+### Registering your landing page

 1. In the command bar at the top of the Azure portal, search for and select **App Services**.
-1. Click on the App Service you just created.
+1. Click on the App Service you just created, **SaaSWorkshopLandingPage**..
-1. On the overview screen in Visual Studio, the URL for the site should be in the **Hosting** section.
+1. On the overview screen in Visual Studio, the **URL** for the site should be in the **Hosting** section.
 Copy it into your paste buffer.
 1. In the command bar at the top of the Azure portal, search for and select **App registrations**.
 1. Click on the `saas-workshop-multi-tenant` app registration.
 1. In the left-hand menu click the **Authentication** link.